HEALTH AND SAFETY CODE

 I CERTIFY THAT, BECAUSE I CURRENTLY LIVE 100 MILES OR MORE FROM THE NEAREST ABORTION PROVIDER THAT IS A FACILITY LICENSED UNDER CHAPTER 245 OR A FACILITY THAT PERFORMS MORE THAN 50 ABORTIONS IN ANY 12-MONTH PERIOD, I WAIVE THE REQUIREMENT TO WAIT 24 HOURS AFTER THE SONOGRAM IS PERFORMED BEFORE RECEIVING THE ABORTION PROCEDURE.
 MY PLACE OF RESIDENCE IS:__________.

-________________________________________SIGNATURE DATE";
+SIGNATURE DATE";

 (7) the pregnant woman is provided the name of each person who provides or explains the information required under this subsection.